diegopereiracruz/Callback/README.md

 Contributions are welcome!
 Please fork the repository and submit pull requests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - Microsoft for the concept of Recall.
 - The open-source community for providing the tools and libraries used in this project.

-## Contact

-For any inquiries or feedback, please open an issue on GitHub.